 Be sure to understand your Mexico coverage and any associated roaming costs of your phone plan.
 Before you depart for Mexico, consider adjusting your plan to best meet your needs while in Mexico.
 Some carriers offer packages you can add that provide coverage in Mexico.
 Once you have a roaming plan in place in Mexico, ensure the network settings on your mobile device has roaming switched to the on position.

-67) How to Use Unlocked Phones from US in Mexico and Arrive Connected
+67) How to Use Phones in Mexico and Arrive Connected

-Get an inexpensive month-to-month plan in the US that has free roaming in Mexico.
-This will allow you to have access to data from the moment your plane touches down, with no need to deal with exchanging SIM cards.
+This will allow you to have access to data from the moment your plane touches down, with no need to deal with exchanging SIM cards once in Mexico.
 You can keep your US number.
 We have used each of these US-based no-contract plans in Mexico and have been pleased:

 - Google Fi works in Mexico (and all over the world), and costs $20 + $10 for every GB used